CesiumGS/cesium-webpack-example/TUTORIAL.md

 ```

 Please note that details of this json file will vary based on your selections in step 3 of **Initialize an app with npm**.
 2. Run the command `npm run build`.
-Install CLI for webpack if necessary.
+Install CLI for webpack if necessary. webpack CLI can be installed using the command `npm install --save-dev webpack-cli`.
 3. Ensure that there are no errors and your output looks something like
 ```
 $ npm run build